-An instructor may initiate a withdrawal if a student has not been in attendance for a four week period of time and fails to make contact with their instructor.
+An instructor may initiate a withdrawal if a student has not been in attendance for a four-week period of time and fails to contact their instructor.
 The last day to withdraw is on the academic calendar.
 The student is still responsible to pay for the course and fees.